Gyeeta Architecture

 Node Webserver

-based webserver handles Web UI and REST queries and forwards them to the shyama
+The nodejs based webserver handles Web UI and REST queries and forwards them to the shyama and madhava servers.

 Features :